ivancili/advanced-database-models/README.md

-Repository containing code for projects done during **"Advanced Models and Databases"** course
+Repository containing code for projects done during **"Advanced Models and Databases"** course in 2019

-Date: October, 2019
+Everything is built using microservices architecture

 Description of projects: